Civilian Complaint Procedure

 Where and how to file a complaint

-You may make a complaint in person at any Sheriff’s station or Internal Affairs regardless of where the incident occurred.
-Internal Affairs is located at Sheriff’s Headquarters, 655 East 3rd Street in San Bernardino.
-If you do not wish to make a complaint in person, you may call Internal Affairs during normal business hours at (909) 387-3726, to have a Citizen Complaint form mailed to you.
+You may make a complaint in person at any Sheriff’s station or the Internal Affairs Division regardless of where the incident occurred.
+The Internal Affairs Division is located at Sheriff’s Headquarters, 655 East 3rd Street in San Bernardino.
+If you do not wish to make a complaint in person, you may call the Internal Affairs Division during normal business hours at (909) 387-3726, to have a Civilian Complaint form mailed to you.

 You may also click on one of the form icons at the bottom of this page.
 Please complete the form, print it, and mail it to:

 If you feel more comfortable making a complaint in writing, and there is not enough room on the complaint form to fully explain your concerns, you may attach additional pages along with any documents you feel are relevant.
 There is no set format.
 You may tell your story in a way that you feel comfortable.
 Please remember it is important to include details such as when and where the incident occurred, the name of the employee involved if you know it, and how you can be contacted for additional information.

 Please mail all the material directly to the Internal Affairs Division at the address listed above.

 When a formal personnel complaint is received, it is reviewed to determine if the allegations are a violation of Department Policy or the law.
 If further information is required, or if the allegations are unclear, the complainant may receive a letter requesting they contact the Internal Affairs Division for further information.
 If the allegations are violations of Department Policy or the law, the complaint will be assigned to a supervisor.
 Often, the first thing the supervisor will ask to do is conduct a recorded interview with the complainant.
 The purpose of this is to ensure the investigator has a good understanding of what your complaint is about and who is involved.
 Once the complaint has been thoroughly investigated, the commander of the station will review it and forward it to the Internal Affairs Division.